mskf1383/pashmak/README.md

 mem 'parsa'; say_hello;
 ```

-program output:
+Program output:

 ```
 program started
 hello parsa
 ```

-### passing argument to Functions
+### Passing argument to Functions
-for pass argument to the Functions, you can put value after name of function:
+For pass argument to the Functions, you can put value after name of function:

 ```bash
 func myfunc;